Study in Norway

 - Iryna from Ukraine loves the positive and open culture at UiB

-- Nelson from Nigeria was captured by Norway's lovely nature and small cities
+- Nelson from Nigeria was capivated by Norway's lovely nature and small cities

 What can you study at UiB?

-We have around 25 two year master's programmes taught in English within the fields of humanities and aesthetic studies, medicine, natural sciences and technical subjects, social sciences and psychology.
+We have roughly 25 two-year master's programmes taught in English within the fields of humanities and aesthetic studies, medicine, natural sciences and technical subjects, social sciences and psychology.
 Here are five reasons for starting your master's at UiB.

 High English language proficiency

-Students from outside of Scandinavia, who are considering studying in Norway, may worry that the language barrier is going to cause difficulties.
-However, Norwegians in general have high English language proficiency, and learn English in school from the age of six.
-This means that most Norwegians are fluent speakers of English.
+Students from outside Scandinavia who are considering studying in Norway may be concerned that there will be a language barrier.
+However, Norwegians generally have high English language proficiency, and learn English in school from the age of six.
+In fact, most Norwegians are fluent speakers of English.

 What's special about Norway?